|Previous College:||Bridgewater State 1971|

 Women's NIT Appearances: Five (2009, 2010, 2012, 2013, 2014)

 Delaney-Smith’s career success cannot be measured by the numbers alone - while, on their own, the numbers are impressive enough.
-Delaney-Smith owns a 32-year coaching record at Harvard of 518-347 with a 306-130 record in Ivy League play.
-Those marks include 11 20-win seasons, 11 Ivy titles, a .500 record or better in 25 of the last 26 campaigns, and 11 postseason appearances.
-Her 306 Ivy League victories stand only behind Princeton legend Pete Carril, who won 315 in his 29 years at the helm of the Tigers’ men’s program.
+Delaney-Smith owns a 33-year coaching record at Harvard of 532-361 with a 313-137 record in Ivy League play.
+Those marks include 11 20-win seasons, 11 Ivy titles, a .500 record or better in 26 of the last 27 campaigns, and 11 postseason appearances.
+Her 532 career wins and 313 Ivy League victories are the most of any head coach - men's or women's - in the Ivy League.

-Delaney-Smith, one of six active Division I head coaches to spend 32-plus years at one institution, passed Carril (514) in overall victories during the 2013-14 season.
+Delaney-Smith, one of four active Division I head coaches to spend 33-plus years at one institution, passed Princeton's Pete Carril (514) in overall victories during the 2013-14 season.

 Delaney-Smith’s involvement in the game on the national level has afforded her the opportunity to coach for USA Basketball three times in her career, including the honor of serving as the head coach of the contingent that won gold at the World University Games in Izmir, Turkey in the summer of 2005.
 Coaching with Louisiana State’s head coach Pokey Chatman and Boston College mentor Cathy Inglese, a dozen of women’s college basketball’s brightest stars accomplished their mission of bringing home gold for the United States.
 Delaney-Smith was an assistant coach on the USA Basketball staff at the 2003 FIBA World Championship for Young Women, helping lead the U.S. to a gold medal in that tournament, as well.
 In 2007, she teamed up with Temple’s Dawn Staley and Holy Cross’ Bill Gibbons Jr. and coached the USA team to gold at the Pan American Games in Rio de Janerio.